reubence/wanderlust-challenge/README.md

 - Fixed some minor schema name issues with the seed file
 - Added a migration file for stability, this should not be left out
 - Added things to the Readme for smoother working
+- Added a setup test to test all these fixes